harikrishnan-kp/notes/xilinxs/vitis/vitis unified.md

 - while hardware accelerated kernels are compiled into an executable device binary `.xclbin`

 ## platform in vitis
-a platform provide hardware information and software environment settings
+a platform provide hardware information and software environment settings.it mimic the target environment where the application code need to be run actually
 <img src="../vitis_pfrm.png">
 ## Installation
 - The best approach is to install `Vitis Core Development Kit` that combines all aspects of Xilinx® software development into one unified environment.